 Fundamentals in the Sentence Writing Strategy

-FUNDAMENTALS IN THE SENTENCE WRITING STRATEGY (GRADES 2+)
+FUNDAMENTALS IN THE SENTENCE WRITING STRATEGY (recommended for GRADES 2+)

 Just because a sentence may be “simple” doesn’t mean it’s easy to write.
 Now you can shed some light on the subject (and the verb) of Simple Sentences with this effective instructional program.
 Students will learn basic grammar terms as well as how to write and check several types of Simple Sentences.